Code-Institute-Submissions/DamSenton-Toki_JulyResub/README.md

 ### HTML Code Validation

 #### Landing Page
 - The landing page showed a few errors in my HTML code, such as an unpaired head tag, 'Element li not allowed as child of element nav in this context.' and a stray script tag.
-When searching through my code using the built in GitPod search feature, I was unable to find any of these actual errors in my code, there was no unpaired head tag, no list item a child of a nav element, and no stray script tag.
+When searching through my code using the built in GitPod search feature, I was able to find these errors in the allauth accounts base.html in which all of these other pages was extending from.
 - Other erros included img tags with no alt attributes and a h4 being the child of a span element this was easily fixed.
-- Another error was to do with duplicate element ID's but as this is due to the template including the mobile-nav.html and main-nav.html, this error occcurs.
+- Another error was to do with duplicate element ID's but as this is due to the template including the mobile-nav.html and main-nav.html, these errors have been fixed as these were extending from a base template, so removing the tags from the extended template fixed this error.
+- These errors have been fixed, and each page now passes through the validator with no errors or warnings.

 #### All Products Page
-- The all products page produced the same errors as above, but upon searching my code, these errors could not be found.
+- There was an error due to multiple uses of the main tag, the duplicate tags have now been removed.
+- This page passes validation with no errors or warnings.

 #### Product Detail Page
-- The product-detail page produced the same errors as above, but upon searching my code, these errors could not be found.
+- There was an error due to multiple uses of the main tag, the duplicate tags have now been removed.
+- This page passes validation with no errors or warnings.

 #### Bag Page
-- The product-detail page produced the same errors as above, but upon searching my code, these errors could not be found.
-- Another error was due to multiple uses of the main tag, the duplicate tag has now been removed.
+- There was an error due to multiple uses of the main tag, the duplicate tags have now been removed.
+- This page passes validation with no errors or warnings.

 #### Checkout Page
-- The checkout page produced the same errors as above, but upon searching my code, these errors could not be found.
+- There was an error due to multiple uses of the main tag, the duplicate tags have now been removed.
+- This page passes validation with no errors or warnings.

 #### Checkout Success Page
-- The checkout success page produced the same errors as above, but upon searching my code, these errors could not be found.
+- There was an error due to multiple uses of the main tag, the duplicate tags have now been removed.
+- This page passes validation with no errors or warnings.

 #### Login Page
-- The login page produced the same errors as above, but upon searching my code, these errors could not be found.
-- Another error was due to multiple uses of the main tag, the duplicate tag has now been removed.
+- There was an error due to multiple uses of the main tag, the duplicate tags have now been removed.
+- This page passes validation with no errors or warnings.

 #### Log Out Page
-- The logout page produced the same errors as above, but upon searching my code, these errors could not be found.
+- There was an error due to multiple uses of the main tag, the duplicate tags have now been removed.
+- This page passes validation with no errors or warnings.

 #### Profile Page
-- The online validator was unalbe to complete this check as it does not have the permission as it is not logged in.
+- The online validator was unable to complete this check as it does not have the permission as it is not logged in, but as this page follows the same structure as all other pages, it is safe to assume that this also passes validation.

 #### Product Management Page
-- The product management page produced the same errors as above, but upon searching my code, these errors could not be found.
-- Another error was due to multiple uses of the main tag, the duplicate tag has now been removed.
+- There was an error due to multiple uses of the main tag, the duplicate tags have now been removed.
+- This page passes validation with no errors or warnings.

 #### Articles Page
-- The articles page produced the same errors as above, but upon searching my code, these errors could not be found.
-- Another error was due to multiple uses of the main tag, the duplicate tag has now been removed.
+- There was an error due to multiple uses of the main tag, the duplicate tags have now been removed.
+- This page passes validation with no errors or warnings.

 #### Individual Article Page
-- The individual article page produced the same errors as above, but upon searching my code, these errors could not be found.
-- Another error was due to multiple uses of the main tag, the duplicate tag has now been removed.
+- There was an error due to multiple uses of the main tag, the duplicate tags have now been removed.
+- This page passes validation with no errors or warnings.

+#### Password Reset Pages (Allauth)
+- These pages pass validation with no errors or warnings.

 ## CSS Validator (W3C):